SmokeyWhiteHaze/cojin/doc/README.md

 ### OS X

-Drag cojin-More to your applications folder, and then run cojin Building
+Drag cojin to your applications folder, and then run cojin Building
 ---------------------
 The following are developer notes on how to build cojin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.